judezhu/Dora/README.md

 Dora
 =======

-Exchange things with the world.
+Exchange things within your neighborhood.
 Each item has its own story!

 1. Exchange things in a more fun and meaningfu way.
 2. Location based services.